-1 1.
-Introduction
+1. Introduction

-Evolution of life history traits interacts with population dynamics.
-Espe-2 cially well this interplay is known in the case of evolution of dispersal, where 3 non-equilibrium population dynamics may forge dispersal and even enable evo-4 lutionary branching of dispersal strategies, but, on the other hand, dispersal 5 may stabilize population dynamics (Gyllenberg et al., 1993; Holt and McPeek, 6 1996; Parvinen, 1999; Ronce, 2007).
-However, recent results indicate that the 7 type of population-dynamical attractor may affect the evolution of other life 8 history traits as well (White et al., 2006; Hoyle et al., 2011).
-In this paper, we analyze the interplay between population dynamics and the evolution of 10
+- Evolution of life history traits interacts with population dynamics.
+Espe- - cially well this interplay is known in the case of evolution of dispersal, where non-equilibrium population dynamics may forge dispersal and even enable evo- - butionary branching of dispersal strategies, but, on the other hand, dispersal - 6 may stabilize population dynamics (Gyllenberg et al., 1993; Holt and McPeek, - 1996; Parvinen, 1999; Ronce, 2007).
+However, recent results indicate that the - type of population-dynamical attractor may affect the evolution of other life - bistory traits as well (White et al., 2006; Hoyle et al., 2011).
+In this paper, - we analyze the interplay between population dynamics and the evolution of resource utilization using the adaptive dynamics approach (Metz et al., 1992; Geritz et al., 1998).